brennanwalters/E-Commerce_Purchase_Prediction/README.md

 ![Screen Shot 2021-05-25 at 6 24 02 PM](https://user-images.githubusercontent.com/54850909/119580644-686a5b00-bd86-11eb-86ae-f27c070d2277.png)

-* Majority of events were views
+* Majority of events were views, implying that
 * There were fewer purchases than items added to shopping carts
 * A very small number of events were actual purchases